Testing new coffee beans? I reach for a pour-over coffee dripper.

 All four are ripe for discussion and we should do that next.

 I can understand if you don’t want to spend more than about $20 on a porcelain Hario V60 coffee dripper.
-The question of whether you can have confidence in the classic Melitta filter holder, made of plastic and just $12, is just as legitimate.
+The question of whether you can brew coffee with confidence in the classic Melitta filter holder, made of plastic and just $8.55, is just as legitimate.

 The truth is: both options result in very similar cups of coffee and both produce better pour-over drip than almost any drip coffee maker.